GREAT

 name another boat the Titanic, would you?
 Find out how the Fitzgerald

-book available: HOW THE FITZGERALD SANK TWICE.
+Companion book available: HOW THE

 My Favorite Monsters: Lake Monsters and other Characters fill this